-The Millerbird is a small, brown and buff, Old World warbler that, until recently, was only found in the vegetated portions of rocky, 156-acre Nihoa Island in the Hawaiian Archipelago.
-Due to its extremely limited range and small, vulnerable population, this species is listed as Endangered under the federal Endangered Species Act.
+The Millerbird, a small, Old World warbler, was until fairly recently only found on the rocky, 178-acre island of Nihoa in the Northwestern Hawaiian Islands.
+Due to this extremely limited range and tiny population, the Millerbird is listed as Endangered under the federal Endangered Species Act.

 In a great conservation success story, however, a second population of Millerbirds now resides on the Northwestern Hawaiian Island of Laysan for the first time in nearly a century.